Juzang sends No. 11 seed UCLA past Michigan to Final Four - WHIZ News

+After sneaking into the NCAA Tournament off four straight losses, and barely surviving Michigan State in their First Four game, the Bruins took down top-seeded Michigan on Tuesday night to continue a run for the ages.

-INDIANAPOLIS (AP) — Johnny Juzang poured in 28 points while playing most of the second half on a hurt ankle, and UCLA survived a series of nail-biting misses by top-seeded Michigan in the closing seconds for a 51-49 victory Tuesday night that made the Bruins the fifth No. 11 seed ever to reach the Final Four.
+Johnny Juzang poured in 28 points while playing most of the second half on a hurt ankle, and coach Mick Cronin’s bunch of stubborn overachievers survived a set of nail-biting misses by the Wolverines in the final seconds for a 51-49 victory that made the Bruins only the fifth No. 11 seed to reach the national semifinals.

+“These guys get all the credit,” said Cronin, who had never been to the Elite Eight in 18 years as a college head coach, much less the Final Four.
+“Unbelievable heart, toughness.
+Nobody picked us.
+Nobody believed in us.
+That’s how we like it.”

+They’ll be big underdogs again Saturday night: Overall No. 1 seed Gonzaga is up next.

+They’re the second First Four team to make the Final Four after VCU a decade ago.

+“This is something growing up you dream about,” said Juzang, the first player to score at least half of his team’s points in a regional final victory since Cincinnati’s Oscar Robertson in 1960. ”It’s just so wonderful.
+It’s beautiful.
+It’s beautiful sharing this moment with your brothers.”

-After dictating the pace all game, eschewing the slick style of Michigan in favor of a rock fight, it only seemed fitting that the underdog Bruins — with two overtime wins in the tournament already — would take it to the buzzer.
+After dictating the pace all game, eschewing the slick style of Michigan in favor of a rock fight, it only seemed fitting that the underdog Bruins — having won two tourney games in overtime already — would take another to the buzzer.

-They were clinging to a 50-49 lead when Michigan called a timeout with 19 seconds to go.
-Juwan Howard set up an open 3-point look for cold-shooting Franz Wagner, who missed most of everything, and Eli Brooks missed a put-back before UCLA was able to corral the rebound.
+They were clinging to a 50-49 lead when Michigan called a timeout with 19 seconds to go, intending to set up the game’s final shot.
+Wolverines coach Juwan Howard set up an open 3-point look for the cold-shooting Wagner, who missed almost everything, and Eli Brooks also missed a put-back before UCLA finally corralled the rebound.

-The Wolverines quickly fouled and sent Juzang to the line, where he missed the second of his two free throws with 6.3 seconds left, and Michigan grabbed the rebound.
-After another timeout, Mike Smith raced up court and unloaded a good look from the wing that was halfway down before bouncing back out.
+The Wolverines quickly fouled and sent Juzang to the line, where he missed the second of his two free throws with 6.3 seconds left.
+Michigan grabbed the rebound and called another timeout.
+This time, Howard had Smith race up court and unload a good look from the wing that was halfway down before bouncing back out.

-The buzzer sounded but the officials halted the Bruins’ celebration, putting a half-second back on the clock.
-That was enough time for Michigan to inbound to Wagner, who again let fly a 3-pointer that clanked off the iron — and finally gave the Bruins freedom to spring from their benches in a wild celebration.

-Tyger Campbell added 11 points for UCLA (22-9), which will play overall No. 1 seed Gonzaga in the national semifinals.
+The buzzer sounded and UCLA began to celebrate, only for the officials to put a half-second back on the clock.

+“We got the look, got the shot we wanted,” Howard said.
+“There’s not much you can do with a point-five, but that shot, it was a nice little heave.
+Unfortunately it didn’t go in.”

 Hunter Dickinson led the Wolverines (23-5) with 11 points, but nothing came easy for the Big Ten freshman of the year — or anyone else in maize and blue.
-They were 3 of 11 beyond the arc, shot 39% overall and couldn’t make the shot at the end.
+They were 3 of 11 beyond the arc, shot 39% overall and couldn’t make one at the end.

+“They played extremely hard.
+They earned that win,” Brooks said.
+“I’m not going to take anything away from them.
+They made everything challenging.”

-The No. 1 seed in the East Region had confidently strolled onto the court about 30 minutes before officials even rolled out balls for pregame warmups.
-The Wolverines almost looked bored as they milled about, some listening to their music, others catching glimpses of the Southern California-Gonzaga game on the screens hanging over the court.
+The No. 1 seed in the East Region, the Wolverines had confidently strolled onto the court about 30 minutes before officials even rolled out balls for pregame warmups.
+They almost looked bored as they milled around, some listening to their music, others catching glimpses of the Southern California-Gonzaga game on the screens hanging over the court.

 The Bulldogs won so easily it must have lulled them to sleep.